Declaration on the Granting of Independence to Colonial Countries and Peoples: Context

 A declaration on decolonization was first proposed by the Soviet Union, calling for the rapid independence of the remaining colonies.
-However a number of states considered that too rapid decolonization would lead to chaos in those former colonies, so they resolved to bring the matter more rapidly to the General Assembly.
+However a number of states considered that too rapid a decolonization would lead to chaos in those former colonies, so they resolved to bring the matter more rapidly to the General Assembly.
 Forty-three Asian and African states brought forward this compromise declaration which called for "immediate steps to be taken", which had many possible interpretations short of rapid decolonization.

 The United States had long encouraged decolonization, and was expected to support the declaration, but abstained as a result of pressure from the United Kingdom.
 Despite abstaining, one U.S. representative, Zelma George, led an ovation after the vote.
 Many states felt the U.S. had let them down.

 Many European and NATO states had voted for the declaration, so there was not a broad Western position on it.
 The United Kingdom, with most remaining colonies, thought the declaration was an implied criticism of it, and also there should be a period of proper preparation for independence.
-While having limited influence on other delegates, the UK views influenced the U.S. vote, which was escalated to a final decision by President Eisenhower.U.S.
-Ambassador James Wadsworth in his speech explained that they agreed with the overall objective but there were "difficulties in the language and thought" and raised various technical issues.
+While having limited influence on other delegates, the UK views influenced the U.S. vote, which was escalated to a final decision by President Eisenhower.
+U.S. Ambassador James Wadsworth in his speech explained that they agreed with the overall objective but there were "difficulties in the language and thought" and raised various technical issues.
 Senator Wayne Morse characterized it in one instance as "the United States State Department bent over backwards to read the paragraph incorrectly".

 Legacy

 The declaration was a milestone in the process of decolonization.

 In 2000, on the occasion of the 40th anniversary of Resolution 1514, UN General Assembly adopted Resolution 55/146 that declared 2001–2010 the Second International Decade for the Eradication of Colonialism.
-This follows on from 1990–2000 having been the International Decade for the Eradication of Colonialism.
+This follows on from 1990 to 2000 having been the International Decade for the Eradication of Colonialism.